sergiobanegas/tpv.Angular/README.md

 My part includes the functionality that a worker of a shop needs on a daily basis.
 All the components made by made have my name in a @author tag in its top.

-NOTE: The welcome page is not made by me.
+NOTE: The welcome page (welcome folder) is not made by me.
 The front-end app was made by two people.
 The other person programmed the admin panel (deleted from this project) and the welcome page.

 Instructions: